SBF’s Side of the Story

 How was Alameda borrowing from FTX permissible?

 FTX operated a margin lending program, which allowed users to borrow from one another.
 Users who took part were warned that “Margin trading is HIGH RISK.
 As a borrower, you may sustain a total loss of Assets or owe Assets beyond what you have deposited to your Account. . . .
 As a result, you may lose all of your Assets or incur a negative balance in your Account.
-In addition, even if you have not suffered any liquidations or losses, your Account balance may be subject to clawback due to losses suffered by other Users” (FTX Terms of Service).
+In addition, even if you have not suffered any liquidations or losses, your Account balance may be subject to clawback due to losses suffered by other Users” (FTX Terms of Service) and “While FTX aims to reduce the likelihood of clawbacks, they are still possible” (FTX blog).
 Most of the customer assets on FTX were part of this program:

 [W]e had testimony from Dr. Pimbley, who did an analysis of the data, and he concluded that 80 percent of the assets on FTX were margined assets used in futures trading.
 80 percent are in this margin trading where customers are always borrowing other customers' assets.

-Singh similarly testified that, prior to June 2022, he “thought Alameda had positive balances on FTX, that it was borrowing lots in some places but that overall they had more money than they didn't.”
+Singh similarly said that, prior to September 2022, he “thought Alameda had positive balances on FTX, that it was borrowing lots in some places but that overall they had more money than they didn't” (trial transcript).
 He emphasized the internal transparency of Alameda’s margin borrows — in contrast to the popular narrative of a secret “backdoor” known only to an “inner circle”, Singh reported that “Alameda's main accounts balance, is a front-and-center number in all of Alameda's trading systems.
-It's the sort of thing from my time at Alameda I couldn't imagine being missed or ignored by anyone there”.
+It's the sort of thing from my time at Alameda I couldn't imagine being missed or ignored by anyone there” (trial transcript).

 One widely reported accusation is that in June 2022, SBF ordered Alameda to take more from FTX customers in order to repay its lenders.
 However:

-• Ellison never testified that he did — not even verbally, in private — only that “[h]e continued to direct me to repay loans”.
-Her interpretation was that she should use Alameda’s line of credit on FTX to get the money needed: “I understood that he was telling me to borrow money using our FTX line of credit to repay loans”.
+Ellison never testified that he did — not even verbally, in private — only that “[h]e continued to direct me to repay loans” (trial transcript).
+Her interpretation was that she should use Alameda’s line of credit on FTX to get the money needed: “I understood that he was telling me to borrow money using our FTX line of credit to repay loans” (trial transcript).
 Why?
-“Because I had shared Alameda's balance sheet information with him that showed that that was the only source of capital large enough to repay all of our loans” and “[b]ecause we had used FTX——our FTX line of credit for other large funding needs in the past, large and small funding needs; and from, you know, the founding of FTX, Sam had talked about FTX being a good source of capital for Alameda”.
+“Because I had shared Alameda's balance sheet information with him that showed that that was the only source of capital large enough to repay all of our loans” (trial transcript) and “[b]ecause we had used FTX——our FTX line of credit for other large funding needs in the past, large and small funding needs; and from, you know, the founding of FTX, Sam had talked about FTX being a good source of capital for Alameda” (trial transcript).

-• SBF denied making such a decision, testifying that he thought lenders were repaid “[f]rom Alameda's assets.
-Alameda had at the time 5 to $10 billion of highly liquid assets off of FTX in its wallets, bank accounts, and other exchange accounts.”
+SBF denied making such a decision, testifying that he thought lenders were repaid “[f]rom Alameda's assets.
+Alameda had at the time 5 to $10 billion of highly liquid assets off of FTX in its wallets, bank accounts, and other exchange accounts” (trial transcript).

-ROUTE 2 WAS ACCIDENTAL: SBF ONLY REALIZED ALAMEDA HAD USED $8 BILLION IN FTX CUSTOMER FIAT FUNDS SHORTLY BEFORE THE RUN ON THE EXCHANGE
+THE SECOND ROUTE WAS ACCIDENTAL: SBF ONLY REALIZED ALAMEDA HAD USED $8 BILLION IN CUSTOMER FIAT FUNDS SHORTLY BEFORE THE RUN ON FTX

-Why did Alameda have access to FTX fiat funds?
+Why did Alameda have access to FTX fiat deposits?

 Crypto exchanges often struggle to get their own bank accounts and have to rely on payment processors instead if they want to allow customers to buy crypto using fiat currency.
-FTX initially used an Alameda-owned bank account called North Dimension to accept customer fiat deposits on its behalf, alongside other payment processors:
+FTX initially used an Alameda-owned bank account called North Dimension to accept customer fiat deposits on its behalf, alongside other payment processors (like PayPal):

 Q. And are you aware of any other customer on FTX who had the ability to spend FTX customer fiat deposits out of bank accounts? . . .